miroapp/app-examples/examples/blob-maker/README.md

 **CAVEAT: the drag and drop functionality will not work when the app is served on localhost.**

-**If you would like to use app to its full functionality you will need to deploy the app to a publically accessible location.**
+**If you would like to use app to its full functionality you will need to deploy the app to a publicly accessible location.**

 ## How to start with Glitch: